dhiraj8408/MyShell/README.md

 2. **Directory Navigation** (`cd` command):
    - `cd <directory>`: Change to the specified directory.
    - `cd ..`: Move to the parent directory.
+   - `cd -` : Switches to the previous working directory.

 3. **Command Error Handling**:
    For invalid commands, MyShell returns the message: